Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   2.  board_repo:    Downloads the board files from the Xilinx GitHub
   3.  xsa:           Building the thin platform xsa (only pre-synth) or using the pre-builds
   4.  linux:         Building linux and sysroot (with Petalinux or Yocto) or using the pre-builds
-  5.  linux:         Building the device-tree when xsa and xpfm is build and using the linux pre-builds
+  5.  dtg:           Building the device-tree when xsa and xpfm is build and using the linux pre-builds
   6.  xpfm:          Building the Vitis Platform or using the pre-builds
   7.  bif:           Some necessary Copying of linux image-files to the software platform for a correct Vitis packaging
   8.  ip:            Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo